Naotsun19B/PulldownBuilder/README.md

 struct FTestPulldown2 : public FPulldownStructBase
 {
 	GENERATED_BODY()
+	SETUP_PULLDOWN_STRUCT()
 };
 ```
 Next, define a structure that inherits from [`FPulldownStructBase`](https://github.com/Naotsun19B/PulldownBuilder/blob/master/Plugins/PulldownBuilder/Source/PulldownStruct/Public/PulldownStruct/PulldownStructBase.h) included in the runtime module([`PulldownStruct`](https://github.com/Naotsun19B/PulldownBuilder/tree/master/Plugins/PulldownBuilder/Source/PulldownStruct)).
 You can define variables in addition to the string selected in the pull-down menu.
 The structure defined here is the structure for which the pull-down menu is displayed.
+By using 'SETUP_PULLDOWN_STRUCT' added in version 2.4, you can now see which asset uses which pulldown structure and which value in the reference viewer.
+Please note that by resaving assets created with the previous version, the contents of the reference viewer will be updated.

 ![CreatePulldownContents](https://user-images.githubusercontent.com/51815450/173223842-a5356544-b7ee-4979-9864-36986ee358ec.PNG)